nalourie/django-macros/README.md

 #### Macro:

-You can also input template variables into the macros, and use filters on those template variables.
-You cannot use filters on hard-coded strings though.
+You can also input template variables into the macros, but filters are not supported.
+That is, you cannot use filters in the arguments.

 If the context where `{'foo': 'foobar'}